Reforestation in Costa Rica: Purpose

 A vast amount of the Costa Rican natural landscape was lost, therefore the government introduced two measures to protect and revive it.
 Firstly, the government made it illegal to clear forest without permission.
 Secondly, the government introduced payments for ecological services (PES) which provided an economic incentive to conserve and restore the forest.

-These measures were so successful that, in 2021, the country won the first-ever Earthshot prize for their conservation efforts.
+These measures were so successful that, in 2021, the country won the first-ever Earthshot Prize for their conservation efforts.

-In an attempt to reverse the harmful effects caused by the inappropriate policies which drove reforestion, Costa Rica started using the PES program (Payment for Environental Services).
+In an attempt to reverse the harmful effects caused by the inappropriate policies which drove reforestion, Costa Rica started using the PES program (Payment for Environmental Services).
 The PES program gave financial incentives to owners of lands and forest planations for forest protection, reforestation and sustainable landscaping.

 The PES program led to several social benefits, improving quality of life and economic stanses.
 Between 1997 and 2019, more than 18,000 families benefited from the financial contributions.